jlgrock/ImpressNotes/README.md

 A Simple Javascript extension to [ImpressJS] (https://github.com/bartaz/impress.js) by [Bartek Szopka] (https://github.com/bartaz) that allows you to include notes with your presentation.

-This was originally developed by David Souther (@DavidSouther), and was modified by myself to be a bit less intrusive to the library, which follows a more Aspect Oriented approach.
+This was originally developed by [David Souther] (https://github.com/DavidSouther), and was modified by myself to be a bit less intrusive to the library, which follows a more Aspect Oriented approach.

 To use this, just include the impress-notes.js tag after your require of the impress.js tag and then at any point in your